lmvaughan/Info_Vis_P5/README.md

 3.)
 Open file explorer, navigate to the folder containing these project files

 4.)
-In the select the directory and delete it, then type cmd.exe
+In Address Bar for the folder, select all the text and delete it, then type in the bar (cmd.exe)

 5.)
 CMD should open pre cd'd to the folders directory